AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Introduction

 Existing image attribution methods generally fall into three primary categories.
-Watermark-based methods~\cite{wat-2, wat-3, wat-1, Tree-Ring, Gaussian-shading, Gaussian-shading++} embed invisible or semi-visible marks during image generation, enabling attribution through watermark detection.
-Fingerprint-based methods~\cite{finger-2, finger-1, finger-4, finger-3} introduce model-specific signatures during training or by modifying the architecture, and rely on supervised classifiers to detect these fingerprints in generated images.
-However, both methods require additional operations during training or inference, which may degrade the visual quality of the generated images.
+Watermark-based methods~\cite{wat-2, wat-1, Tree-Ring, Gaussian-shading, Gaussian-shading++} embed invisible or semi-visible marks during image generation, enabling attribution through watermark detection.
+Fingerprint-based methods~\cite{finger-2, finger-4, finger-3} introduce model-specific signatures during training or by modifying the architecture, and rely on supervised classifiers to detect these fingerprints in generated images.
+However, some of these methods may degrade the visual quality of the generated images due to additional operations during training or inference.
 In contrast, passive detection approaches, which do not require modifications to the training process of target models, are more practical and acceptable in real-world applications.
 Among these, reconstruction-based methods~\cite{RONAN, LatentTracer} have achieved excellent performance.
-They use gradient information from the generative model to reconstruct the input image, using the reconstruction loss between the original and reconstructed images serving as the attribution signal.
+They use gradient information from the generative model to reconstruct the input image, with the reconstruction loss between the original and reconstructed images serving as the attribution signal.
 These methods do not modify model parameters or the generation pipeline, and thus preserve generative performance, making them one of the most promising approaches for image attribution.

 Existing gradient-based reconstruction methods typically follow this observation: images that belong to the target model generally exhibit lower reconstruction losses than non-belonging images (see Figure~\ref{gr-a}).
 Thus, the two types of images can be distinguished based on a single reconstruction loss value.
 However, with increasingly powerful generative models such as FLUX~\cite{FLUX}, these methods~\cite{RONAN, LatentTracer} tend to produce extremely low reconstruction losses for both belonging and non-belonging images, causing significant overlap in the loss distributions and thereby reducing attribution accuracy (see Figure~\ref{gr-b}).
-Moreover, the gradient-guided process is computationally expensive and complex, making these methods impractical for real-world applications.
+Moreover, the gradient-guided reconstruction process is computationally expensive and complex, making these methods impractical for real-world applications.